Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 public void onCommand(CommandEvent event) {...}
 ```

-When having guild scoped commands you have to use the <com.github.kaktushose.jda.commands.scope.GuildScopeProvider> to
+When having guild scoped commands you have to use the <GuildScopeProvider> to
 tell JDA-Commands what guilds a command should be registered for.

 Let's say we have a paid feature in our bot: